sdonohoo/forecasting/docs/tsperf_rules.md

 1. Make sure Docker is installed.
 You can check if Docker is installed in your VM by running
     ```bash
-    docker -v
+    sudo docker -v
     ```
     You will see the Docker version if Docker is installed.
 If not, you can install it by following the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
-Note that if you want to execute Docker commands as a non-root user, you need to create a Unix group and add users to it by following the instructions [here](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
-Otherwise, you need to run the commands with sudo.
+Note that if you want to execute Docker commands without sudo as a non-root user, you need to create a Unix group and add users to it by following the instructions [here](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).

 2. Build Docker image by running
     ```bash
-    docker build -t <image name> .
+    sudo docker build -t <image name> .
     ```
     from the submission folder where the Dockerfile and dependency files reside.
 Here `<image name>` is the name of the local Docker image.
 An example name  is `lightgbm_image:v1`, where `v1` indicates the version of the Docker image.
 It may take tens of minutes to build the Docker image for the first time.
 But the process could be much faster if you rebuild the image after applying small changes to the Dockerfile or dependency files, since previous Docker building steps will be cached and most of them will not be repeated.

 3. After the Docker image is built, you may need to test your model training and scoring script inside a Docker container created from this image.
 To do this, you will need to
-    * 3.1 Choose a name for a new Docker container and create it by running the following command from `/TSPerf` folder (assuming that you've cloned TSPerf repository):
+    * 3.1 Choose a name for a new Docker container and create it by running the following command from `~/Forecasting` folder (assuming that you've cloned Forecasting repository):
         ```bash
-        docker run -it -v $(pwd):/TSPerf --name <container name> <image name>
+        sudo docker run -it -v ~/Forecasting:/Forecasting --name <container name> <image name>
         ```
-        Note that option `-v $(pwd):/TSPerf` allows you to mount `/TSPerf` folder (the one you cloned) to the container so that you will have access to the source code and data in the container.
+        Note that option `-v ~/Forecasting:/Forecasting` allows you to mount `~/Forecasting` folder (the one you cloned) to the container so that you will have access to the source code and data in the container.
 Here `<container name>` is the name of the Docker container, e.g. `lightgbm_container`.
 You will automatically enter the Docker container after executing the above command.
         For Docker images with GPU support, you will need to run the above command with an additional argument `--runtime=nvidia`.

-    * 3.2 Inside the Docker container, train the model and make predictions by running the following command from `/TSPerf` folder
+    * 3.2 Inside the Docker container, train the model and make predictions by running the following command from `~/Forecasting` folder
         ```bash
         source ./common/train_score_vm <submission path> <script type>
         ```